Maniteja-Iglobus/Recruiter_OS/README.md

-# 🎯 Recruiter OS - Agentic Recruitment Platform
+# 🎯 Recruiter OS -  Recruitment Platform

 Recruiter OS is an AI-powered recruitment automation platform designed to streamline end-to-end hiring workflows.
 From job description extraction to automated interview scheduling and workload monitoring, it leverages agentic AI to assist recruiters in managing their daily tasks efficiently.